Pembroke Center

 Funding Opportunities

 Postdoctoral research fellows play a critical role in the Pembroke Center's intellectual community.
-In residence for one year, postdoctoral fellows undertake original research, teach undergraduate courses of their own design, participate in the Pembroke Seminar's rigorous interdisciplinary scholarly community; collaborate on research and programming, and develop professionally through faculty mentorship.
+In residence for one year, postdoctoral fellows undertake original research, teach undergraduate courses of their own design, participate in the Pembroke Seminar's rigorous interdisciplinary scholarly community, collaborate on research and programming, and develop professionally through faculty mentorship.

 Candidates are selected on the basis of their scholarly potential and the relevance of their work to the research theme.
-Recipients must have a PhD and may not hold a tenured position.
-Fellowships are awarded to postdoctoral scholars who have received their degrees from institutions other than Brown within the last five (5) years.
-Brown University is an EEO/AA employer.
-The Center strongly encourages underrepresented minority and international scholars to apply.
+Recipients must have a PhD at the start of the fellowship and may not hold a tenured position.
+Fellowships are awarded to scholars who have received their degrees from institutions other than Brown University within the last five (5) years.
+The term of appointment is July 1, 2026-June 30, 2027.
+The annual salary for this postdoctoral position is between $62,232 and $67,824, commensurate with years of experience, plus $2,000 for research expenses and an additional one-time $1,000 stipend to assist in the transition to Providence.
+Postdoctoral Research Associates are eligible to participate in the Brown University health and dental benefit plan.
+For full consideration, applications must be submitted by 11:59 pm (EST) on Monday, November 24, 2025.

 Complete applications must include:

-- Curriculum vitae
+• Curriculum vitae

-- Cover letter
+• Cover letter

-The letter should demonstrate how your research project relates to the Pembroke Seminar theme, and include a proposed course description. - Writing Sample
+The letter should demonstrate how your research project relates to the Pembroke Seminar theme, and include a proposed course description.

 Please send a piece no longer than 7,000 words (equivalent to 28-double spaced pages with 1" margins and a 12 point font).
 If the sample is part of a larger work, situate it briefly in a cover page.